-Financially Unstable Ex-Wife Receives Modified Alimony Judgment
+Financially Unstable Ex-Wife Receives Modification of Alimony Judgment

 A recent case in the UK has highlighted the complexity of requests for modification of judgment in alimony, that could have relevance to high asset divorces here in the United States.